-Elvis Presley was well-known for enjoying slice banana and peanut butter sandwiches.
+Elvis Presley was well-known for enjoying sliced banana and peanut butter sandwiches.
 Sometimes these sandwiches would also include bacon.
 This has become known as the ‘Elvis Sandwich‘.

 - Dad’s banana cupcakes